-An on-ground student who does not attend or participate the first week of class will be classified as a "no show" student and will be administratively withdrawn from that class at the end of add/ drop week.
-An online student who does not login/participate the first week of online classes will also be considered a "no show" student and withdrawn from class and Blackboard access.
-Upon withdrawal of a "no show" student, all charges for that class will be removed and financial aid will be adjusted or removed.
+An on-ground student who does not attend or participate in any registered classes the first week of the semester or online session 2, the student will be classified as a "no show" student and will be administratively withdrawn from all classes at the end of add/drop week.
+An online student who does not login to any registered class the first week of online classes will also be considered a "no show" student and withdrawn from all classes and Blackboard access.
+Upon withdrawal of a "no show" student, all charges for classes will be removed and financial aid will be removed.